 - Park the vehicle on a level surface, apply the parking brake securely and block the wheels to prevent the vehicle from moving.
 For manual transmission models, move the shift selector to N (Neutral).
-For CVT models, move the shift selector to P (Park). - Be sure the ignition switch is in the OFF or LOCK position when performing any parts replacement or repairs. - If you must work with the engine running, keep your hands, clothing, hair and tools away from moving fans, belts and any other moving parts. - It is advisable to secure or remove any loose clothing and remove any jewelry, such as rings, watches, etc. before working on your vehicle. - Always wear eye protection whenever vou work on vour vehicle.
+For Automatic Transmission (AT) or CVT models, move the shift selector to P (Park). - Be sure the ignition switch is placed in the OFF or LOCK position when performing any parts replacement or repairs. - Your vehicle is equipped with an automatic engine cooling fan.
+It may come on at any time without warning, even if the ignition switch is placed in the OFF position and the engine is not running.
+To avoid injury, always disconnect the negative battery cable before working near the fan. - If you must work with the engine running, keep your hands, clothing, hair and tools away from moving fans, belts and any other moving parts.

-- If you must run the engine in an enclosed space such as a garage, be sure there is proper ventilation for exhaust gases to escape. - Never get under the vehicle while it is supported only by a jack.
-If it is necessary to work under the vehicle, support it with safety stands. - Keep smoking materials, flame and sparks away from the fuel tank and batterv. - On gasoline engine models, the fuel filter or fuel lines should be serviced by a NISSAN dealer because the fuel lines are under high pressure even when the engine is off.
+- It is advisable to secure or remove any loose clothing and remove any jewelry. such as rings, watches, etc. before working on your vehicle. - Always wear eye protection whenever you work on your vehicle. - If you must run the engine in an enclosed space such as a garage, be sure there is proper ventilation for exhaust gases to escape. - Never get under the vehicle while it is supported only by a jack.
+If it is necessary to work under the vehicle, support it with safety stands. - Keep smoking materials, flame and sparks away from the fuel tank and battery. - On gasoline engine models, the fuel filter or fuel lines should be serviced by a NISSAN dealer because the fuel lines are under high pressure even when the engine is off.

-- Do not work under the hood while the engine is hot.
-Turn the engine off and wait until it cools down. - Avoid contact with used engine oil and coolant.
+Do not work under the hood while the engine is hot.
+Turn the engine off and wait until it cools down.

+- Avoid contact with used engine oil and coolant.
 Improperly disposed engine oil, engine coolant and/or other vehicle fluids can damage the environment.
-Always conform to local regulations for disposal of vehicle fluid.

-- Never leave the engine or the CVT related component harness connector disconnected while the ignition switch is in the ON position. - Never connect or disconnect the battery or any transistorized component while the ignition switch is in the ON position. - Your vehicle is equipped with an automatic engine cooling fan.
-It may come on at any time without warning, even if the ignition key is in the OFF position and the engine is not running.
-To avoid injury, always disconnect the negative battery cable before working near the fan.
+Always conform to local regulations for disposal of vehicle fluid. - Never leave the engine or the transmission related component harness connector disconnected while the ignition switch is in the ON position. - Never connect or disconnect the battery or any transistorized component while the ignition switch is in the ON position.